Edward McCaffery

 Edward McCaffery (born c.
 1959) is an American tax law professor at the University of Southern California Law School (USC) and also a visiting professor of Law and Economics at the California Institute of Technology (Caltech).

 McCaffery studies tax policy, tax structures, public finance theory, including behavioral public finance, as well as property law and theory, intellectual property, and law and economics.

+Early life and education

+A graduate of Yale University, McCaffery received his J.D. from Harvard Law School and a Master's degree in economics from the University of Southern California.